 “It’s normal and OK to tell people that you’re not going to be such a great family member or friend for a while,” she says.
 “Ask them to please understand that it’s not personal.
-Tell them that it’s OK, and that you’ll make it up to them.”
+Tell them it’s OK, and you’ll make it up to them.”

-Doug Dagan, a second-year student at Vermont, realized like many students that he needed to make some social adjustments.
+Like many students, Doug Dagan, a second-year student at Vermont, realized that he needed to make some social adjustments.
 “I once changed my Facebook status to, ‘I’m not changing my Facebook status for the next month,’” he says.
 “I was fortunate that I had family and friends who understood that and respected that.”

 Vesilind says she often counsels students to find a trusted family member or friend who is willing to listen to some venting and frustration now and then, someone who is willing to offer advice, as well as to hear complaints and fears.

 At George Mason, Malone says her discussions with first-year students often turn to time management and the importance of scheduling most everything, from how much time they spend reading to when they update their Facebook pages.

 “It’s all about planning,” Vesilind says.
 “You have to micromanage yourself.
 Write down when you call Mom and when you go to the gym.”

 Barnes, Dagan, Duey, and other students are tested believers in the vital task of scheduling.
 Barnes says he usually sits down with his wife at the beginning of each semester to make long-term plans, then has follow-up meetings monthly and weekly to review any changes.
 He even goes so far as to schedule when to review and answer personal emails.